 3. Carburizing or Reducing Flame

 Apart from their chemical nature, these flames differ in shape and structure as shown.
-Theoretically all flames consist of three zones: an inner cone, a middle reducing zone known as the acetylene feather and an oxidizing outer zone called the flame envelope or the streamer.
+Theoretically, all flames consist of three zones: an inner cone, a middle reducing zone known as the acetylene feather, and an oxidizing outer zone called the flame envelope or the streamer.

-The inner cone is readily distinguishable bright luminous zone.
+The inner cone is a readily distinguishable bright luminous zone.
 It consists of a mechanical mixture of hot oxygen and dissociated acetylene.
 The primary combustion starts at the outer boundary of the inner cone and extends into the acetylene feather.

 Acetylene and oxygen ratio is 1: 1

-Greater oxygen supply (it’s used for copper and copper based alloys, steel)
+Greater oxygen supply (it’s used for copper and copper-based alloys, steel)